-Directors who are not officers or employees of the Corporation or any of its subsidiaries, affiliates or equity companies receive an annual cash retainer of \$30,000 payable pro rata quarterly in advance, and a daily attendance fee of \$1,200 per meeting for each day or fraction thereof spent in attendance at a meeting of the Board or any committee thereof, subject to a maximum of \$3,600 for any day on which more than one such meeting is held.
-Pursuant to the Outside Directors' Stock Compensation Plan, such directors also receive 600 shares of common stock of the Corporation on December 31 of each year, and cash dividends and accrued interest thereon are credited to an account maintained by the Corporation.
-All of the shares granted to any such director under such plan, together with all cash dividends and accrued interest thereon, are restricted and nontransferable until, and will be delivered to such director free of restrictions upon, his or her termination of service as a member of the Board.
-In addition, the Corporation reimburses such directors for expenses incurred as a result of attending Board or committee meetings.
-A director who is an officer or an employee of the Corporation or any of its subsidiaries, affiliates or equity companies does not receive any fees for services as a member of the Board or any committee thereof, but is reimbursed for expenses incurred as a result of such service.
+Directors who are not officers or employees of the Corporation or any of its subsidiaries, affiliates or equity companies receive an annual cash retainer of \$35,000 payable pro rata quarterly in advance, and a daily attendance fee of \$1,200 per meeting for each day or fraction thereof spent in attendance at a day on which more than one meeting is held.
+Pursuant to the Outside Directors' Stock Compensation Plan, these directors also receive 600 shares of common stock of the Corporation on December 31 of each year, and cash dividends and accrued interest thereon are credited to an account maintained by the Corporation.
+All of the shares granted under this plan, together with all cash dividends and accrued interest, are restricted and nontransferable until, and will be delivered to a director free of restrictions upon, his or her termination as a member of the Board.
+In addition, the Corporation reimburses these directors for expenses incurred as a result of attending Board or committee meetings.
+A director who is an officer or an employee of the Corporation or any of its subsidiaries, affiliates or equity companies does not receive any fees for services as a member of the Board or any committee, but is reimbursed for expenses incurred as a result of the service.

 Under the deferred compensation plan for directors of the Corporation, directors who are not officers or employees of the Corporation or any of its subsidiaries, affiliates or equity companies may make an irrevocable election to defer receipt of all or a portion of their annual cash retainer and meeting fees for any year.
-Compensation of a director that is deferred under the plan is credited either to a cash account or a stock account of such director, as provided in such election.
-Amounts allocated to a cash account are converted into cash credits and will earn additional cash credits quarterly at a rate of one-fourth of the per annum rate of either six percent or of that equivalent to the rate paid from time to time on six-month U.S. Treasury Bills, whichever is higher.
-Amounts allocated to a stock account are converted into stock credits equal to the number of shares of common stock of the Corporation which could have been purchased with such amounts.
-A participant's stock account also is credited with additional stock credits based on the amount of any dividends that are paid on the Corporation's common stock.
+Compensation of a director that is deferred under the plan is credited either to a cash account or a stock account, as provided in the election.
+Amounts allocated to a cash account are converted into cash credits and will earn additional cash credits quarterly at a rate of one-fourth of the per annum rate of either six percent or the rate paid from time to time on six-month U.S. Treasury Bills, whichever is higher.
+Amounts allocated to a stock account are converted into stock credits equal to the number of shares of common stock of the Corporation which could have been purchased with the amounts.
+A participant's stock account also is credited with additional stock credits based on the amount of any dividends paid on the Corporation's common stock.
 Cash credits and stock credits are converted to and paid in cash at the time of distribution on the date elected by a participant, and with respect to stock credits, based on the price of a share of common stock of the Corporation.
-Stock credits are not shares of stock, no shares of the Corporation's common stock are ever distributed to a participant under the plan, and no participant acquires any rights as a holder of common stock under the plan.
+Stock credits are not shares of stock; no shares of the Corporation's common stock are ever distributed to a participant under the plan; and no participant acquires any rights as a holder of common stock under the plan.
 All accounts are distributed in one to 20 annual installments, as elected by the participant, or upon death.

-THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS A VOTE FOR THE ELECTION OF THE FOUR NOMINEES FOR DIRECTOR.
+THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS A VOTE FOR THE ELECTION OF THE FIVE NOMINEES FOR DIRECTOR.